Skip to main content

 Random Generative JS

 Verse supports javascript based generative projects.
-The most common implementation of such projects consist of a html and javascript files capable of rendering the artwork.
+The most common implementation of such projects consists of html and javascript files capable of rendering the artwork.
 The artwork is rendered based on the unique hash that is generated at the time of the sale.
 An artwork is a combination of the unique hash and artist code that is deployed to IPFS.

 How it works behind the scenes